 Sugar- Traditionally kaju katli is made with granulated white sugar only.
 Here I have used organic raw sugar so the color is slightly dark.
 I have not tried making this sweet with any other sugar.

-Flavoring– Traditionally this kaju bargfi sweet is not flavored at all.
+Flavoring– Traditionally this kaju barfi sweet is not flavored at all.
 Just cashews and sugar.
 However you can add a pinch of saffron, cardamom powder or rose water.

 1. Heat a pan and add cashews and roast for 3-4 minutes.
 Do not change the color. let cool.

-4. Mix gently and cook in low flame.
+Mix gently and cook in medium heat until sugar melts.

-5. Let the sugar dissolve completely.
-Add 3-4 crushed cardamom powder and few saffron strands.
+Let the sugar dissolve completely.
+Add cardamom powder and few saffron strands.
+Adding flavorings is totally optional.

-6. Once the sugar dissolves the mixture will start to boil.
+Once the sugar completely dissolves the mixture will start to boil.
+First bring to a rolling boil.

-7. Once the sugar syrup starts to boil vigorously, it is the correct stage.
+Once the syrup starts to boil vigorously, it is the correct stage.
+No need to check for sugar syrup consistency.

-8. Once the sugar syrup boils vigorously, quickly add the prepared cashew powder.
+Once the sugar syrup boils vigorously, quickly add the prepared powdered cashew.
+This is your cashew sugar mixture.

-9. Mix well and cook in low flame.
+Mix well thoroughly.
+Start cooking the cashew mixture in low flame.

-12. Take a small pinch of cashew paste and roll between your fingers.
-If you are able to form a soft balls, it is correct stage.
+To check if the kaju katli mixture is in right consistency to make katlis here is what you do.
+Take a small pinch of cashew paste and roll between your fingers.
+If you are able to form a soft ball that is non sticky and dry then the mixture is in the correct stage.

-16. After kneading roll the dough into a 1/4 inch thick circle.
+16. After kneading roll the cashew dough into a 1/4 inch thick circle using a rolling pin.
+You can now gently press an edible silver leaf if you like.

 18. Let cool completely.
 Store in airtight containers and serve kaju katli as required.